Tanzania Safari, Luxury Tanzania Safaris & Tours

 For more information on Serengeti National Park, click here

 Ngorongoro Conservation Area

-The Ngorongoro Conservation Area is a park in the north west of Tanzania and is often called ‘Africa’s Eden’ and the ’8th Natural Wonder of the World’.
-It contains an old volcano that has collapsed, creating a crater with the steep sides of the crater becoming a natural enclosure for a wide variety of wildlife, all to be viewed on a Tanzania safari.
+The Ngorongoro Conservation Area is a park in northwest Tanzania and is often called ‘Africa’s Eden’ and the ’8th Natural Wonder of the World.
+It contains an old volcano that has collapsed, creating a crater with steep sides of the crater becoming a natural enclosure for a wide variety of wildlife, all to be viewed on a Tanzania safari.
 Lions are in the highest density in the world in the crater so there is an excellent chance of seeing them while on your Tanzania safari.
 There are herds of wildebeest, zebra, and a lot of buffalo and Grants' gazelles.
 This is also one of the best places in East Africa to see a black rhino.
 Hyenas are a common predator and cheetahs are frequently seen.
 Leopards are in the conservation area but rarely seen along with wild dogs.
 Just outside the crater’s ridge, tall Maasai herd their cattle and goats over the green pastures through the highland slopes living alongside the wildlife as they have for centuries.
-It is also home to Olduvai Gorge, where the Leakeys discovered the remains of a 1.8 million year old skeleton, one of the distinct links of the human evolutionary chain.
+It is also home to Olduvai Gorge, where the Leakeys discovered the remains of a 1.8 million-year-old skeleton, one of the distinct links of the human evolutionary chain.
 Fossils found here on a Tanzania vacation show that the area is one of the oldest sites of human habitation in the world.